awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-cloudwatch-agent.md

 ## Migrate Windows Server instance log collection to the CloudWatch agent<a name="monitoring-cloudwatch-agent-migrate"></a>

-If you are using SSM Agent on supported Windows Server instances to send SSM Agent log files to Amazon CloudWatch Logs, you can use Systems Manager to migrate from SSM Agent to the CloudWatch agent as your log collection tool, and migrate your configuration settings\.
+If you're using SSM Agent on supported Windows Server instances to send SSM Agent log files to Amazon CloudWatch Logs, you can use Systems Manager to migrate from SSM Agent to the CloudWatch agent as your log collection tool, and migrate your configuration settings\.

 The CloudWatch agent isn't supported on 32\-bit versions of Windows Server\.